 This month I made the investment in an Adobe Illustrator ecourse.
 Canva was working for me for a while, but I knew I needed to step up my images/graphics game.

 I’m about halfway through the course and loving it so far.
 I’m the furthest thing from what you’d call “artistic”, so when I can create something that looks half decent, I’m pretty proud of myself.

 Now that I’m learning the ropes when it comes to Illustrator, I’ve been slowly re-doing some of the graphics on my website and social media accounts.
 I’ve been working on creating blog post graphics and Pinterest images that stand out and will be recognized as “mine”.
 (How am I doing so far?)

 It’s still a work in progress, but I think things will only get better as I continue working through the last few weeks of the course.
 If you’d like to learn a more professional design program, I’d highly highly recommend Adobe Illustrator and the AI Masterclass.

 That isn’t to say I never exercise, or that I don’t like exercising.
-I’ve just never felt comfortable exercising in front of a bunch of strangers, which is why I avoided gyms at all costs.
+I’ve just never felt comfortable exercising in front of a bunch of strangers, which is why I’ve avoided gyms at all costs.

 Two months ago I moved into a new condo building that has the most AMAZING gym (overlooking the pool, might I add.
 Pinch me).
-Which I’m happy to say I’ve been getting a lot of use of lately!
+And I’m happy to say I’ve been getting a lot of use of the gym lately!